 An analytics tool can help you identify use cases

-A use case describes how a user will accomplish a goal on your mobile app (for example, completing a level on a game or making a purchase on a shopping app).
+A use case describes how a user will accomplish a goal on your custom mobile app startup (for example, completing a level on a game or making a purchase on a shopping app).

-Accessing app analytics will help you see if users are able to achieve their goals and if anything is stopping them from doing so.
+Accessing app analytics will help you see if users can achieve their goals and if anything is stopping them from doing so.

 An analytics tool can help you determine your target audience

 Sometimes before you launch, you may have a specific target audience in mind.
-However, when you launch your app (perhaps as a minimum viable product), you may find that it appeals to a totally different audience!
+However, when you launch your custom mobile app startup (perhaps as a minimum viable product), you may find that it appeals to a totally different audience!

 You can use analytics to check the demographics of your key audience.
 How old are they?
 Do they have children?
 Where do they live?
 What type of mobile phone are they using?
 You can then factor this information into your strategic roadmap and advertising campaigns.